Ethan-Passino/Ethan-Passino/README.md

 ---

 ### ⚡ Fun Fact:
 I began my coding journey in 2016 during a high school computer science class where I was introduced to Python.
-From the start, I was captivated by the possibilities of programming and created various applications, including console-based tools and even simple games.
-The following year, I took AP Computer Science and expanded my skills by learning Java, where I built a few games from scratch.
-Since then, I've continued to sharpen my programming abilities every day, diving deeper into new languages, frameworks, and projects.
+From the start, I was captivated by the possibilities of programming and created various applications, including console-based tools and simple games.
+The following year, I took AP Computer Science and expanded my skills with Java, where I built several games from scratch.
+Since then, I've continued to sharpen my programming abilities, exploring new languages, frameworks, and projects.